 Today’s Keyhole to History September 28, 1774, Joseph Galloway, presents his Plan of Union before the First Continental Congress as Pennsylvania’s delegate.
 The Plan of Union worked to unite Great Britain and the North American colonies through a British and American legislature that administered North American colonial affairs.
 Galloway viewed the political issues dividing America and Great Britain as “a simple constitutional problem” and the responsibility of the Continental Congress to remedy their differences and restore harmony.
 Governed by a President General appointed by the King, and Grand Council chosen by colonial assemblies, this legislature would be a minor branch of the British government.
 Americans would have a role in the passage of laws and taxes and each colony could keep its constitution and governing powers.
 Some delegates endorsed The Plan, but others thought it a threat to independence.
 The Plan of Union was defeated by a 13 – 0 vote and erased from congressional records.

-Today’s Keyhole to History October 20, 1774 at the First Continental Congress.
-President Peyton Randolph presided over 53 delegates to create the Articles of Association a precursor to the Declaration of Independence.
+Today’s Keyhole to History October 20, 1774 at the First Continental Congress President Peyton Randolph presided over 53 delegates to create the Articles of Association a precursor to the Declaration of Independence.
 Delegates representing all thirteen colonies, except for Georgia, referred to themselves as “America”, and expressed “his majesty’s subjects’ outrage over the Coercive Acts that threatened their lives, liberty, and property.
 Congress banned imports into British America from Great Britain or Ireland of all goods or merchandise including East India Company tea.
 The Articles directed colonists to not consume banned imports to avoid having their property seized or sold with proceeds going to those suffering from the Boston Port Bill.
 Delegates agreed in “association”, to follow the Articles’ rules.

 Keyhole to History: November 21, 1774.
 That’s when a letter was sent by John Adams and John Sullivan on behalf of the people of upper Massachusetts to the people of Boston during their isolation after the Boston Port Bill had been put into effect.
 This is the way the letter read: “We take pleasure in transmitting to you a few cattle and a small sum of money which the persons of this place tenderly collected for our suffering brethren in Boston.
 This is considered by us not as a gift or act of charity, but of justice, as a small part of what we are duty bound to send to those who are bravely standing in the gap between us and slavery to the king.
 You are defending the common interests of a whole continent and gloriously struggling in the cause of liberty.
 Upon you the eyes of all America are fixed.”